awsdocs/amazon-connect-admin-guide/doc_source/amazon-lex.md

 1. Select the **AccountBalance** bot and choose **Save Lex Bots**\.
 If the name of your bot doesn't appear in the list, reload the page to get it to show up\.

-## Step 6: Create a Contact Flow and Add Your Amazon Lex Bot<a name="lex-bot-create-flow-add-bot"></a>
+## Create a Contact Flow and Add Your Amazon Lex Bot<a name="lex-bot-create-flow-add-bot"></a>

 Next, create a new contact flow that uses your Amazon Lex bot\.

-### Create the Contact Flow<a name="lex-bot-create-flow"></a>

-When you create the contact flow, you can configure the message played to callers\.
+When you create the contact flow, you configure the message played to callers\.

 1. Log in to your Amazon Connect instance with an account that has permissions for contact flows and Amazon Lex bots\.